Skip to main content

 ruby-openai

-ruby-openai is a Ruby client that closely follows the OpenAI API structure.
+ruby-openai is a featureful community-maintained Ruby client that closely follows the OpenAI API structure.
+It is not the official OpenAI Ruby SDK.

 Installation